kiyoka/fuzzy-string-match/README.md

 * fuzzy-string-match is a fuzzy string matching library for ruby.
 * It is fast. ( written in C with RubyInline )
-* It suports only Jaro-Winkler distance algorithm.
+* It supports only Jaro-Winkler distance algorithm.
 * This program was ported by hand from lucene-3.0.2. (lucene is Java product)
 * If you want to add another string distance algorithm, please port by yourself and contact me <kiyoka@sumibi.org>.